choral-lang/website/web/index.md

 }
 ```

+Choral _does not fix any middleware_: as long as you can satisfy the types of the choreography that you are writing, you can use your own implementations of communications and existing Java code in Choral.
+The Choral type system forces you to specify the communication requirements of your choreographies explicitly (channel topology, type of transmissible data, etc.).

-Using channels we can write more interesting choreographies, as we exemplify in the next multiparty protocol for deciding on a meeting.
+Using channels, we can write more interesting choreographies, as we can see in the next example.

 ### Alice, Bob, and Carol go to a meeting